 Tap the gear Settings button, as pointed at in the last picture by the purple arrow.

-You should then see the Settings screen for the paired Clip 3 speaker.
+You should then see the Settings screen for the paired Clip 3.

-Tap the pencil icon next to the Clip 3 speaker.
-Note that we’ve included no screenshots of this app working with the Clip 3, since it does not do so as of this writing.
+Tap the pencil icon next to the Clip 3.
+Note that we include no screenshots of this app working with the Clip 3.
+Why not?
+Because it does not work like this as of this writing.
 We’re just thinking out loud in this piece.

-Use the displayed virtual keyboard to change the name of the JBL Bluetooth speaker to the name you wish it to assume.
+Use the virtual keyboard to change the name to the one you want.

 We’d like to change ours from “JBL Clip 3” to “Tom’s Clip 3”.